OAGi/Score/docs/user_guide/ScoreUserGuide.rst

 4. Click on the "Make BIE Reusable" option.

-5. Click the "Make" button in the returned confirmation dialog
+5. Click the "Create" button in the returned confirmation dialog

 At this point the BIE list page is returned where you can see the new BIE listed.
 Until this BIE is successfully created, it is in the